David Martin has been appointed Chairman of the Board, effective Tuesday 3 December 2019.

 Philip Rundle joined the Board of Southern Cross Care in 2002.

 In 1995, Philip started his own commercial real estate company in Adelaide, Burgess Rawson.
-After building that business to a staff of 15 and selling in 2004, Philip was appointed managing director of CB Richard Ellis in Adelaide, a role he still retains.
+After building that business to a staff of 15 and selling in 2004, Philip was appointed managing director of CB Richard Ellis in Adelaide, a role he held for 12 years.

 Philip is married to Celeste and has four children Benjamin, Charles, Lucy and Eliza.
 In his time off he enjoys hockey and water skiing.